RuiChang123/dsp/05a-python.md

 3. Sets support mathematical operations like: union, intersection, difference and symmetric difference.
 Finding an element:
     list: list.index(element)
-    set: because elements in sets don't have order, the index you get may different as what you see. list(set).index(element)
+    set: because elements in sets don't have order, the index you get may be different as what you see in the sets. list(set).index(element)
 ```
 ---